WhitakerLab/WhitakerLabProjectManagement/README.md

 Lab meetings are held every week on Thursdays at 3pm.
 Remote attendance is always supported.
 Participation (even if you can't attend the meeting itself) is required from all lab members.
+That means completing the three sections of the HackMD (attendance/apologies, something to share, a question to ask) in advance of the meeting, and ideally adding your comments to others' updates.

+For a more detailed overview of the motivation and expectations for lab meetings see the [lab onboarding repository](https://github.com/WhitakerLab/Onboarding/blob/master/Lab-meetings.md).

-You can see the schedule in the [lab-meetings](lab-meetings) folder.
+You can see the schedule in the [lab-meetings](lab-meetings) folder of this repository.

 ## License and code of conduct